Questions about the Foundation

 As per the Foundation’s articles of incorporation, direct descendants of Conrad Hilton constitute a majority of the board.
 Currently serving on the board are five family members (Conrad N. Hilton III, Hawley Hilton McAuliffe, Linda Hilton, Michael O. Hilton and Justin McAuliffe).

 Steven M. Hilton joined our staff in 1983, serving in a variety of roles with increasing responsibility and ending his full-time tenure as president and chief executive officer of the Foundation at the end of 2015.
 Despite retiring from his day-to-day responsibilities, he remains involved in the governance of the Foundation as chair of the board of directors.

 Is the Foundation part of Hilton, Inc.?

-No, the Hilton Foundation is separate from Hilton Hotels.
-While both entities were founded by Conrad N. Hilton, the Conrad N. Hilton Foundation is a family foundation and was incorporated separately from the hotel corporation.
+No, the Hilton Foundation is separate from Hilton, Inc. While both entities were founded by Conrad N. Hilton, the Conrad N. Hilton Foundation is a family foundation and was incorporated separately from the hotel corporation.
 We have always functioned as a private foundation, not a corporate giving program.

 Is the Foundation the same entity as the Hilton in the Community Foundation in Europe?